Matthew Clarke (runner)

-Matthew Clarke (born 29 April 1995) in Melbourne, Australia is an Australian Olympic athlete who competes in the 3000 metres steeplechase.
+Matthew Clarke (born 29 April 1995) is an Australian Olympic athlete who competes in the 3000 metres steeplechase.

 Early years

-Clarke enjoyed long distance running as a child but gave it up in year 8.
+Clarke was born in East Melbourne, Victoria, Australia He enjoyed long distance running as a child but gave it up in year 8.
 After finishing school at the age of 19 he found the motivation to return.
 By the time he was 20 he was running around 3:49 (1500m) and 8:32 (3000m) whilst still studying Podiatry at La Trobe University.
 Three years later he ran 3:44 over 1500m when he came ninth at the Gold Coast Commonwealth Games trials.
 In June 2018, Clarke travelled to the US as a guide for Paralympian Jaryd Clifford.
 He raced as well and clocked a PB in the 1500m at Portland.

 Clarke works as a Sports Podiatrist at the Sports and Arthritic clinic (SPARC) in Mile End, SA.
 He is coached by Adam Didyk as a member of ASICS Team Tempo elite.
-Clarke lives with his fiancé Annabel Kitto who is also a 1500m track runner.
+Clarke lives with his wife Annabel Kitto who is also a middle distance runner.
 Clarke studied Podiatry at La Trobe University.